oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 according to Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
 To verify the Key Binding JWT, the `cnf` claim of the SD-JWT MUST be used.

-For the verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in (#jwt-issuer-metadata)) of the SD-JWT VC issuer.
-Alternative methods MAY be used to obtain the public key to verify the signature of the SD-JWT.
+Furthermore, the recipient of the SD-JWT VC MUST verify the public key used to verify the Issuer-signed JWT corresponds to Issuer of the Issuer-signed JWT, as defined in (#verifying-public-key-for-issuer-signed-jwts).

 If there are no selectively disclosable claims, there is no need to process the `_sd` claim nor any Disclosures.